What is stormwater?

 The Environmental Protection Act 1994

-The Environmental Protection Act 1994 protects the environment and ensures that development improves the quality of life and is sustainable.
+The Environmental Protection Act 1994 protects the environment and ensures that development is sustainable and improves the quality of life.

-Under the Act, it is against the law to put any contaminant into water or in a place where it could wash into a gutter, stormwater drain or waterway.
-Contaminants may include:
+Under the Act it is against the law to put any contaminant into water or in a place where it could wash into a gutter, stormwater drain or waterway.

 Penalties may apply if you don’t take reasonable measures to stop contaminants from entering waterways or roadside gutters.